Raith/gallery/README.md

 Proof of concept image gallery.

-Live version of this project can be found here: https://infinitegallery.herokuapp.com

 Features:
 * Responsive design via Bootstrap 5.
 * Images are sorted alphabetically by their name (case is ignored).